perlindgren/rtmt/README.md

 The crux here is that the encoder needs to know the size of the frame, to know where to inject the end of frame marker (the `2` at index 2 for the example), as there is no in place-method to back-patch the end-of frame marker in an online encoder.

 Notice, it is enough to know the frame size, we can still use an un-buffered encoder.The end of frame offset can be computed as size%126, while the number of chains is computed as size/126.

+In hindsight it might be preferable to swap offset signs, i.e., use negative offsets to end of frame.
+This way we may be able to pack one more byte into each frame (increasing payload from 126 to 127, but it has not been fully thought through.)